 The role of DSL carries a significant level of responsibility, and the people with that role will be afforded time, funding, training opportunities, resources and support required to effectively carry out their role.
-Additional responsibilities include;
+Additional responsibilities include:

-- providing advice and support to other staff on child welfare - Safeguarding and child protection matters - Involvement in strategy discussions and interagency meetings - Contributing to the assessment of children.
+- Providing advice and support to other staff on child welfare - Safeguarding and child protection matters - Involvement in strategy discussions and interagency meetings - Contributing to the assessment of children - Keep detailed, accurate, secure written records of all concerns, discussions and decisions made, including rationale for decisions.
+This includes instances where referrals were or were not made.